-To implement relationships between objects in LDAP, for each relationship a new attribute therefore needs to be defined.
+To implement relationships between objects in LDAP, for each relationship a new attribute must be defined.
 In the Glue 1 schema we defined two such attributes, GlueChunkKey pointing to parent objects in the DN hierarchy and GlueForeignKey pointing to objects outside the hierarchy.
 These attributes contain ID-value constraints of the form GlueClusterUniqueID=xyz.